Interested in selling on Amazon but worried about how much it will cost you? Good news! It’s not as much as you might think.

 This strategy can quickly improve your sales.

 Let’s assume you’re running ad campaigns with a lower-end budget of $10 per day.
 (This is the default amount Amazon suggests.)
-According to AdBadger, with this budget, you can expect roughly 20-30 clicks on your product each day, resulting in 3-4 sales.
+You can expect roughly 20-30 clicks on your product each day, resulting in 2-3 sales – assuming a 10% conversion rate.
+While this isn’t a one-size-fits-all stat, using PPC will help increase impressions and clicks to your product listing.

 Here are some excellent resources on setting up and managing your Amazon PPC campaigns: